On generalizing Lutz twists: Further Discussion

 As discussed in Subsection~\ref{sec:almost} an obstruction to two almost contact structures being homotopic is the Chern classes of the almost contact structure.
 In dimension 3 it is well known that Lutz twisting affects the first Chern class of the contact structure.
 In higher dimensions this is not the case.

-In the proof of Theorem~\ref{main} above we showed that the homotopy class of almost contact structure is unchanged by a Lutz twist, but one might ask if the homotopy class can be affected with a generalized half Lutz twist (should it ever be defined). \begin{proposition} Let $(M,\xi)$ be a closed contact $(2n+1)$-manifold for $n>1.$ Suppose $B\times S^1$ is an embedded isotropically parameterized family of transverse curves in $(M,\xi)$ with $B$ of dimension $n-1.$ If $\xi'$ is obtained from $\xi$ by altering the contact structure in a neighborhood of $B\times S^1$ then the Chern classes of $c_k(\xi)$ and $c_k(\xi')$ are equal for $k<\frac{n+1}2.$ \end{proposition} Note that the proposition implies that the first Chern class of a contact structure cannot be affected by a Lutz twist except in dimension 3. \begin{proof} One can easily construct a handle decomposition of $M$ in which a neighborhood of $B\times S^1$ can be taken to be a union of handles of index larger than or equal to $n+1.$ Moreover the contact structures $\xi$ and $\xi'$ are the same outside a neighborhood of $B\times S^1,$ that is away from the handles that make up the neighborhood.
+In the proof of Theorem~\ref{main} above we showed that the homotopy class of almost contact structure is unchanged by a Lutz twist, but one might ask if the homotopy class can be affected with a generalized half Lutz twist (should one ever be defined that, unlike the construction in the previous subsection, does not change the topology of the ambient manifold). \begin{proposition} Let $(M,\xi)$ be a closed contact $(2n+1)$-manifold for $n>1.$ Suppose $B\times S^1$ is an embedded isotropically parameterized family of transverse curves in $(M,\xi)$ with $B$ of dimension $n-1.$ If $\xi'$ is obtained from $\xi$ by altering the contact structure in a neighborhood of $B\times S^1$ then the Chern classes of $c_k(\xi)$ and $c_k(\xi')$ are equal for $k<\frac{n+1}2.$ \end{proposition} Note that the proposition implies that the first Chern class of a contact structure cannot be affected by a Lutz twist except in dimension 3. \begin{proof} One can easily construct a handle decomposition of $M$ in which a neighborhood of $B\times S^1$ can be taken to be a union of handles of index larger than or equal to $n+1.$ Moreover the contact structures $\xi$ and $\xi'$ are the same outside a neighborhood of $B\times S^1,$ that is away from the handles that make up the neighborhood.
 As $c_k$ is the primary obstruction to the existence of a $(n-k+1)$-frame over the $2k$ skeleton of $M$ we see that $c_k$ of $\xi$ and $\xi'$ must be the same for $2k<n+1.$ \end{proof}

 In dimension 3 one can use Lutz twists to produce contact structures in any homotopy class of almost contact structure.
 One might hope to do this in higher dimensions as well, but clearly Proposition~\ref{chern} shows our notion of Lutz twist (even a more general one than defined here) cannot achieve this.
 So we ask the following question. \begin{quest} Is there some other notion of Lutz twisting that affects all the Chern classes of a contact structure? \end{quest} Or more to the point we have the following question. \begin{quest} Is there some notion of Lutz twisting, or some other modification of a contact structure, that will guarantee that any manifold $M$ admitting a contact structure admits one in every homotopy class of almost contact structure? \end{quest}